 However, for the geophysical survey of the bodies we depend on fast and flexible adjustment of the survey orbits.
 Therefore, we cannot store electrons for long periods of time or perform time-consuming maneuvers near the asteroid.
 Especially here we have to use the technique of gas nozzles.

-Today I finished the searching for patents in the field of asteroid resource exploration and mining.
-This research was the first step in the process of patenting my own exploration satellite.
+Today Pascal Koch finished the searching for patents in the field of asteroid resource exploration and mining.
+This research was the first step in the process of patenting our own exploration satellite.
 (12.06.2021)